vim-autoformat/vim-autoformat/README.md

 The formatprogram used for a `<filetype>` is defined in `g:formatprg_<filetype>`.
 The arguments passed to the formatprogram are defined in `g:formatprg_args_expr_<filetype>` as an expression which can be evaluated, or else in `g:formatprg_args_<filetype>` as a plain string.
 The formatprogram must read the unformatted code from the standard input, and write the formatted code to the standard output.
-Defining any of these variable in your .vimrc, will override the default value.
+Defining any of these variable manually in your .vimrc, will override the default value, if existing.
 So, a complete definition for C# files could look like this:

 ```vim